Incubaid/baardskeerder/doc/disk_format.rst

 layout changes are made, since entries themselves contain encoding versioning information as well.

+Now follows an 8-bit LSB unsigned integer, containing the spindle ID of the storage file.
+This should never change, and within one database no two storage files should have the same spindle ID.

 Next follows a 64bit LSB unsigned integer, which contains the offset of the last valid commit entry at the time the block was written.
 If no commit entry was available (i.e. the database was empty), this should be 0.

+Unlike other offsets, this should be a real offset, no spindle ID should be encoded.

 Then follows a 32bit LSB unsigned int which works as a counter.
 It can safely overflow.
 Whenever a metadata block is updated, the counter value is